EarthLink offers reliable internet service across the U.S.—but you can find cheaper options that are just as good.

 Get to know EarthLink: Plans and pricing

-Which plan is right for you?
+Which EarthLink plan is right for you?

 The best and most cost-efficient EarthLink plan for most people is the Fiber 300 plan.
 Fiber is the fastest and the most reliable type of internet connection.
 All fiber plans offer symmetrical speed, which means both upload speeds and download speeds are the same.
 This is great because you can browse the internet and stream Netflix shows seamlessly, as well as upload videos to social media quickly.
-Getting at least 300Mbps is also a decent speed for most average households, and can support three people streaming on multiple devices, playing online games, or video calling at the same time.
+At least 300Mbps is also a decent speed for most average households and can support three people streaming on multiple devices, playing online games, or video calling at the same time.

 EarthLink fees for modem and installation